 Every new mom wants to make Christmas extra special for baby, especially baby’s first Christmas when everything is so brand new.
 A warm, magical spirit fills the air when you have little ones during the holidays.
-But when you’re juggling life with a baby and toddler, trying to keep up with everything, it’s hard to enjoy every minute and simply be in the moment.
+But when you’re juggling life with a baby and toddler, trying to keep up with everything, it’s hard to enjoy every minute and be in the moment.

 I remember back a few years ago, feeling overwhelmed and searching for fun Christmas traditions to do with babies and toddlers.
 Sure there were plenty of exciting lists of Christmas activities and places to go everywhere I turned: from having breakfast with Santa to traveling around town to see a holiday show.
 But with little ones needing to stay on nap schedule and prone to temper tantrums, I found participating in each and every little thing others were doing quite challenging.

 It was only when I began to simplify and focus on being very selective with our outings, was I able to fully enjoy the holidays with a newborn, 1 year-old or 2-year-old!

 Let that sink in for a moment: Focus on being very selective.

-And that’s what I would recommend any mom planning Christmas activities for little ones do…especially if plans involve loading the kids in the car and getting out of the house.
+And that’s what I would recommend any mom planning Christmas activities for babies to do…especially if plans involve loading the kids in the car and getting out of the house.

-Luckily, most of these Christmas ideas can easily be done at home with your baby and toddler.
+Luckily, most of the Christmas ideas below can easily be done at home with your baby and toddler.
 If you’ve been searching for things to do with a baby on Christmas, this list will most definitely help get you started creating those wonderful memories!